siddhu-pikachu/OperatingSystems/lab1/myshell.md

-myshell: TRASH - Designed by Siddhu and Surya
+myshell: TRASH - Designed by Siddhu
 Designed in C++

 1. cd,pwd and exit work in background mode too with an addition of "&" at the end of the command.